 The pandemic shows the important role of providing people with easy to access up-to-date information including digital formats.
 People experiencing homelessness have limited access to health information.
 Recommendations given during the COVID-19-pandemic did not reflect the realities of life on the streets, e.g. on distance rules or self-isolation.
 In addition, homeless people were hardly ever directly addressed through communication channels in Germany.
-Further challenges are a lack of

-European Federation of National Associations Working with the Homeless AISBL digitalization within shelters and/or social services and technical and/or socio-economic barriers in purchasing and maintaining a smartphone.
+Further challenges are a lack of digitalization within shelters and/or social services and technical and/or socio-economic barriers in purchasing and maintaining a smartphone.